Joanne P. McCallie: Duke

 McCallie's teams were major competitors in the NCAA Tournament.
 McCallie led her team to seven Sweet Sixteen games and four straight Elite Eights.

-During her tenure at Duke, McCallie dealt with an investigation related to concerns about player transfers and the atmosphere.
-The former Duke vice president and director of athletics, Kevin White released a statement in support of McCallie, “Joanne P. McCallie is and will be, our head women’s basketball coach and we support her."
+During her tenure at Duke, McCallie faced allegations of player mistreatment and verbal abuse of both players and staff.
+The former Duke vice president and director of athletics, Kevin White ultimately released a statement in support of McCallie, "Joanne P. McCallie is and will be, our head women's basketball coach and we support her."

 In August 2017, following a season where McCallie led her team to be ranked ninth in the nation and the second round of the NCAA Tournament, Duke extended her contract through the 2020–21 season.

-McCallie closed out what would be her final season (2019/2020) ranked third in the ACC.
+McCallie closed out what would be her final season (2019–20) ranked third in the ACC.
 The postseason was canceled due to the COVID-19 pandemic.
-On July 2, 2020, McCallie announced that she would not return to Duke for the 2020-2021 season after 13 seasons with the school.
+On July 2, 2020, McCallie announced that she would not return to Duke for the 2020–21 season after 13 seasons with the school.

 On February 16, 2021, McCallie released her second book 'Secret Warrior', a memoir that chronicled her battle with a bipolar diagnosis.
 She currently is speaking and working as an advocate for those facing mental health issues.